310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Shinobu %}
-You cannot die!
+You can’t die!
 Good things will happen to you if you live on.
 For me, meeting everyone is one of those good things~♪
 {% endbubble %}

 {% bubble Midori %}